 It typically takes about two weeks of healing before you may return to work.
 While there still may be redness, it is easily covered with makeup.
 Be very careful about exposing the areas to sunlight with tinted glasses or dark eye protection.
 Because Dr. Wallace is very skilled at performing blepharoplasty, he is very precise at placing the incision where any slight scarring is undetectable.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and want a more vibrant and youthful appearance around the eyes, you may want to consider blepharoplasty at A New Reflection Cosmetic Surgery Center.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and want a more vibrant and youthful appearance around the eyes, you may want to consider blepharoplasty at Charles A. Wallace, MD.
 Contact us today to schedule your consultation.